wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Equipment/Tools.md

 \
 **Musical Instrument.**
 Several of the most common types of musical instruments are shown on the table as examples.
-If you have proficiency with a given musical instrument, you can add your proficiency bonus to any ability checks you make to play music with the instrument.
+If you have proficiency with a given _Musical Instrument_, you can add your proficiency bonus to any ability checks you make to play music with the instrument.
 A Bard can use a musical instrument as a spellcasting focus.
 Each type of musical instrument requires a separate proficiency.
 \